AustinLBuchanan/ColumnGenerationColoring/README.md

 \sum_{s:i \in s} x_s >= 1 for all vertices i
 x_s \in {0,1} for all maximal independent sets s.

 The implementation given here only solves the LP relaxation.
 It begins by computing a degeneracy coloring of the graph.
 Each color class is extended to a maximal independent set s.
 This gives an initial set of variables: x_s for s \in S'.
-The LP (restricted to these columns S') is solved.
+The LP (restricted to the independent sets S') is solved.
 New columns are added as needed until the restricted LP gives a solution that is optimal for the full LP.
 The pricing problem is a maximum-weight independent set problem and is solved via the usual IP formulation:

 max \sum_i w_i y_i
 y_i + y_j <= 1 for all edges {i,j}